|Creator:||Winchell, Alexander, 1824-1891.|

 Winchell was a professor of geology and zoology at Vanderbilt University from 1875 to 1878 until he was called back to the University of Michigan as a professor of geology and paleontology.
 He served as chairman of the committee to organize the Geological Society of America and was its president in 1891.

 Winchell’s knowledge in many subjects led him to a prolific writing career.
 He authored more than 250 books.
 His Sketches of Creation (1870) and The Reconciliation of Science and Religion (1877) tried to solve the conflict between scientific theory and religion, while World Life (1889) was a comprehensive work on world history, which displayed careful research in this field.

 The Alexander Winchell Papers date between 1866 and 1982 and contain many items relating to the first Chancellor of Syracuse University.
 Included in the papers are: a history of the University, short publications and two books written by Winchell; correspondence; newspaper clippings; the program and address from Winchell’s inauguration ceremony at Syracuse University; minutes from the Central New York Conference of the Methodist Episcopal Church and the American Geological Society, which contains a memorial of Alexander Winchell.
 Biographical information can also be found in the papers, including a short biography written by W.F.
 Galpin, who wrote a book series on the history of Syracuse University.

-Winchell is featured in the Archives online exhibition: "The Chancellors: A History of Leadership at Syracuse University" and on the Archives' SU History pages: "Chancellors of Syracuse University."
+Winchell is featured on the Archives' SU History pages: "Chancellors of Syracuse University."

 Preferred citation for this material is as follows: